George Hampel (judge)

-George Hampel AM QC was a Justice of the Supreme Court of Victoria from 1983 to 2000, having previously practised as a barrister since 1958.
+George Hampel AM KC (4 October 1933 – 8 October 2024) was an Australian barrister and judge.
+He was a Justice of the Supreme Court of Victoria from 1983 to 2000, having previously practised as a barrister from 1958.

 Early life

-Hampel was born in Poland just prior to World War II, the son of Polish Jews.
-His family escaped Poland to spend the wartime years in Russia.
+Hampel was born in Poland just prior to World War II, on 4 October 1933, as the son of Polish Jews.
+His family escaped from Poland to spend the wartime years in Russia.
 Although his immediate family survived the Holocaust, much of his extended family did not.

 When the war ended, he moved with his family to France, and then eventually to Australia.
 He was then educated at Melbourne High School and the University of Melbourne.

 Career

-Hampel has held numerous positions in the legal profession, such as Vice-President of the Law Council of Australia, Vice-Chairman of the Victorian Bar Institute and Chairman of the Constitution Commission of Victoria, for which he received a Centenary Medal.
+Hampel held numerous positions in the legal profession, such as Vice-President of the Law Council of Australia, Vice-Chairman of the Victorian Bar Institute and Chairman of the Constitution Commission of Victoria, for which he received a Centenary Medal.

-Since 2000, he has been Professor of Trial Practice and Advocacy at Monash University, and Chairman of the Legal Practice Board of Victoria.
-He is also President of the International Institute of Forensic Studies.
-He is considered a leader in the teaching of advocacy, and together with his wife, has trained war crime prosecutors at The Hague.
+From 2000, he was Professor of Trial Practice and Advocacy at Monash University, and Chairman of the Legal Practice Board of Victoria.
+He was also President of the International Institute of Forensic Studies.
+He was considered a leader in the teaching of advocacy, and together with his wife, trained war crime prosecutors at The Hague.

 In 2006, he was appointed a Member of the Order of Australia.

-Personal life
+Personal life and death

-Hampel is married to County Court of Victoria judge Felicity Hampel SC, with whom he often teaches.
+Hampel was married to County Court of Victoria judge Felicity Hampel, SC, with whom he often taught.
 They have two children: